-Student Vacation: PHD students are eligible to receive 2 weeks/academic calendar (fall, spring and summer) of vacation annually with stipend.
+Student Vacation: Students are eligible to receive 2 weeks/academic calendar (academic year: fall, spring, and summer) of vacation annually with a stipend.
 The vacation policies should be discussed directly with the student's Advisor.
-If you plan to take vacation longer than 2 weeks, please check with your Advisor whether the stipend support continues through the extended vacation time.
+If you plan to take a vacation longer than 2 weeks, please check with your Advisor whether the stipend support continues through the extended vacation time.
 If not, please complete the vacation form with your Advisor's signature and email the form to the graduate administrator before the vacation starts.
-Vacations, leave time, or other absences must be approved by the student's Advisor in advance and must be in compliance with University rules and guidelines from funding agencies.
+Vacations, leave time or other absences must be approved by the student's Advisor in advance and must be in compliance with University rules and guidelines from funding agencies.